sumitmalik51/purviewlab/modules/module01.md

 [http://aka.ms/purviewlab/q01](http://aka.ms/purviewlab/q01)

-1. Which of the following Azure Purview pricing meters is fluid, with consumption varying based on usage?
+1. Which of the following Microsoft Purview pricing meters is fluid, with consumption varying based on usage?

     A ) Capacity Units
     B ) vCore Hours
     C ) Neither

-2. Which of the following Azure Purview pricing meters is always on, with consumption based on quantity provisioned?
+2. Which of the following Microsoft Purview pricing meters is always on, with consumption based on quantity provisioned?

     A ) Capacity Units
     B ) vCore Hours
     C ) Neither

-3. Which Azure Purview module provides the base functionality (i.e. source registration, automated scanning and classification, data discovery)?
+3. Which Microsoft Purview module provides the base functionality (i.e. source registration, automated scanning and classification, data discovery)?

     A ) C0
     B ) C1
     C ) D0

-4. Which predefined Azure Purview role provides access to manage data sources?
+4. Which predefined Microsoft Purview role provides access to manage data sources?

     A ) Purview Data Reader
     B ) Purview Data Curator